groupdocs-conversion/GroupDocs.Conversion-Docs/mcp/use-cases/convert-pdf-to-markdown.md

 id: mcp-convert-pdf-to-markdown
 url: conversion/mcp/use-cases/convert-pdf-to-markdown
 title: How to convert PDF to Markdown with an MCP server
+linkTitle: PDF to Markdown
 weight: 2
 description: "Convert PDF files to clean, LLM-ready Markdown for your RAG pipeline or knowledge base — locally via MCP, with headings, tables, and lists preserved, and no document ever uploaded to a cloud service."
 keywords: convert PDF to Markdown MCP, PDF to LLM-ready Markdown, parse PDF for RAG locally, PDF to clean Markdown tables
 productName: GroupDocs.Conversion MCP Server
 toc: True
+structuredData:
+    showOrganization: True
+    howTo:
+        name: "How to convert PDF to Markdown with an MCP server"
+        description: "Convert PDF files to clean, LLM-ready Markdown for your RAG pipeline or knowledge base — locally via MCP, with headings, tables, and lists preserved, and no document ever uploaded to a cloud service."
+        steps:
+        - name: "Install the server"
+          text: "Run the GroupDocs.Conversion MCP server with Docker or dnx and register it in your AI client."
+        - name: "Put the documents in the storage folder"
+          text: "Point GROUPDOCS_MCP_STORAGE_PATH at the folder that holds the files the agent should use."
+        - name: "Ask the agent"
+          text: "Convert report.pdf to Markdown"
 ---

 Convert PDF files to clean, **LLM-ready Markdown** for your RAG pipeline or knowledge base — locally via MCP, with headings, tables, and lists preserved, and no document ever uploaded to a cloud service.
 Install the server and ask your agent: